 About Ivo Meier

-Ivo Meier explores the inner architecture of human experience through digital and physical sculpture.
-His works invite touch, perception, and reflection — creating spaces where inner and outer worlds meet.
+Ivo Meier explores the inner continuum of human experience through art in the digital space and real world.
+His sculptures invite touch, perception, and reflection—creating spaces where inner thoughts and outer material presence meet.

-The early death of his brother at the age of twenty marked a defining moment in Meier’s life.
-Although photography had accompanied him before, this profound loss demanded a deeper engagement with what it means to be human.
-His first artistic steps emerged through figurative drawings — a quiet attempt to visually explore existential questions and the fragile architecture of inner experience.
+The early loss of his brother at the age of twenty marked a definitive turning point in Meier’s life.
+Although photography had accompanied him before, this profound loss demanded a deeper engagement with human existence.
+His initial creative steps emerged through figurative drawings—a quiet attempt to visually examine existential questions and the fragile space of inner experience.

-Over the years, Meier experimented with photography, plaster, bronze, and concrete, before expanding his practice into digital art in the early 2000s — always keeping the human condition at the center.
-Travels through European cities and encounters with the works of Rodin, Claudel, and their contemporaries shaped his understanding of form, tension, and physical presence.
+Over the years, Meier experimented with photography, plaster, bronze, and concrete before expanding his practice into the digital realm in the early 2000s—always keeping the human element at the absolute center.
+Journeys through European cities and encounters with the works of Rodin, Claudel, and their contemporaries permanently shaped his understanding of form, tension, and physical presence.

 Since 2016, his work has evolved into an increasingly abstract visual language.
-Today, his sculptures combine digital creation with a deep interest in perception and intuition.
-Drawing on his experience as a leader and change manager, Meier’s pieces quietly embody contemporary themes and values.
-Rather than providing answers, his works pose questions, creating spaces for profound individual reflection.
+Today, his sculptures blend digital execution with a profound focus on perception and intuition.
+Drawing from his extensive background as a corporate leader and change manager, Meier’s works subtly embody transformative themes and contemporary values.
+Instead of offering explanations, his creations ask questions, unfolding their true power in dialogue.

 Who am I?
 What am I?
 Why am I?